finos/FDC3/README.md

 ### FDC3 Standard Working Group

 The FDC3 Standard Working Group has the specific purpose of defining and releasing subsequent updates to the standard.
-For more context, see the [April 2020 announcement](https://groups.google.com/a/finos.org/g/fdc3/c/Jp3Etp42Waw) of the new streamlined approach to FDC3 meetings and working groups.
+For more context, see the [April 2020 announcement](https://groups.google.com/a/finos.org/g/fdc3/c/Jp3Etp42Waw) of the new streamlined approach to FDC3 meetings.

 #### Meetings
 The [FDC3 Standard Working Group](https://github.com/finos/FDC3/issues?q=label%3A%22Standard+WG+Meeting%22) meets monthly on the fourth Thursday at 10am ET/ 3pm GMT and has an open participation model.
 You are welcome to join by subscribing to the [FINOS Project Meetings Calendar](https://calendar.google.com/calendar/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig%40group.calendar.google.com).

 #### Enrollment
-If you would like to formally enroll as a voting participant to the Standard (as described in [our standards governance](https://github.com/finos/community/tree/master/governance/Standards-Projects#joining-a-standards-project-grace-period-for-new-participants)) please email [fdc3-participants+subscribe@finos.org](mailto:fdc3-participants+subscribe@finos.org?subject=Please%20enroll%20me%20as%20FDC3%20standard%20participant&amp;cc=fdc3-pmc%40finos.org&amp;body=HI%2C%20my%20name%20is%20%3CFirstName%20LastName%3E%20and%20I%27d%20like%20to%20formally%20participate%20to%20the%20FDC3%20standard%20process.%20I%20plan%20to%20contribute%20as%20%3Cindividual%7Con%20behalf%20of%20organizationName%3E%20and%20I%20have%20reviewed%20the%20policies%20described%20at%20https%3A%2F%2Fgithub.com%2Ffinos%2Fcommunity%2Ftree%2Fmaster%2Fgovernance%2FStandards-Projects%20.%20Thank%20you!) making your intent to participate in the Standard process explicit.
+If you would like to formally enroll as a voting participant to the standard (as described in [our standards governance](https://github.com/finos/community/tree/master/governance/Standards-Projects#joining-a-standards-project-grace-period-for-new-participants)), please email [fdc3-participants+subscribe@finos.org](mailto:fdc3-participants+subscribe@finos.org?subject=Please%20enroll%20me%20as%20FDC3%20standard%20participant&amp;cc=fdc3-pmc%40finos.org&amp;body=HI%2C%20my%20name%20is%20%3CFirstName%20LastName%3E%20and%20I%27d%20like%20to%20formally%20participate%20to%20the%20FDC3%20standard%20process.%20I%20plan%20to%20contribute%20as%20%3Cindividual%7Con%20behalf%20of%20organizationName%3E%20and%20I%20have%20reviewed%20the%20policies%20described%20at%20https%3A%2F%2Fgithub.com%2Ffinos%2Fcommunity%2Ftree%2Fmaster%2Fgovernance%2FStandards-Projects%20.%20Thank%20you!) making your intent to participate in the Standard process explicit.
 Please note that standard participants are bound to the provisions in the [FINOS IP Policy](https://github.com/finos/community/blob/master/governance/IP-Policy.pdf) as described in the [FINOS standards governance](https://github.com/finos/community/tree/master/governance/Standards-Projects).

 ### FDC3 Product Management Committee

-The FDC3 **Product** Management Committee is responsible for monitoring the work around the FDC3 Standards Working Group, as well as FDC3-related communications and documentation.
+The FDC3 Product Management Committee is responsible for monitoring the work around the FDC3 Standards Working Group, as well as FDC3-related communications and documentation.
 For more context see the [FDC3 Archive](https://finosfoundation.atlassian.net/wiki/spaces/FDC3/overview).

 #### Meetings
 The FDC3 Product Management Committee meets every second Friday at 9:30am ET/ 2:30pm GMT.
-Find the next meeting, including meeting details, on the [FINOS Projects Calendar](https://calendar.google.com/calendar/u/0/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig@group.calendar.google.com&ctz=America/New_York)
+Find the next meeting, including meeting details, on the [FINOS Project Meetings Calendar](https://calendar.google.com/calendar/u/0/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig@group.calendar.google.com&ctz=America/New_York).

 #### Mailing list
 Get in touch with the FDC3 PMC by sending an email to [fdc3-pmc@finos.org](mailto:fdc3-pmc@finos.org).
 Join the FDC3 PMC Mailing list by sending an email to [fdc3-pmc+subscribe@finos.org](mailto:fdc3-pmc+subscribe@finos.org).

 ## Using the standard
 Check out [the documentation website](https://fdc3.finos.org) for the different components of the standard, an overview of [common use cases](https://fdc3.finos.org/docs/1.1/use-cases/overview), developer [API docs](https://fdc3.finos.org/docs/1.1/api/overview) and [standard compliance information](https://fdc3.finos.org/docs/1.1/fdc3-compliance).